-- 4.1.
-Understanding confidentiality in respect of pupils' health needs - 4.2.
-Differentiating lessons and activities in a way that allows those with health needs to participate fully and ensuring pupils are not excluded from activities that they wish to take part in without a clear, evidence-based reason - 4.3.
-Understanding their role in supporting pupils with health needs and ensuring they attend any required training - 4.4.
-Ensuring they are aware of the needs of their pupils through the appropriate and lawful sharing of the individual pupil's health needs - 4.5.
-Ensuring they are aware of the signs, symptoms and triggers of the medical conditions of the students they teach as per communication distributed by the child's year team - 4.6.
-Keeping parents informed of how their child's health needs are affecting them whilst in the school- as required by the child's year team - 5.
-The duty of parents
+- 4.1 Understanding confidentiality in respect of pupils' health needs. - 4.2 Differentiating lessons and activities in a way that allows those with health needs to participate fully and ensuring pupils are not excluded from activities that they wish to take part in without a clear, evidence-based reason. - 4.3 Understanding their role in supporting pupils with health needs and ensuring they attend any required training. - 4.4 Ensuring they are aware of the needs of their pupils through the appropriate and lawful sharing of the individual pupil's health needs. - 4.5 Ensuring they are aware of the signs, symptoms and triggers of the medical conditions of the students they teach as per communication distributed by the child's year team. - 4.6 Keeping parents informed of how their child's health needs are affecting them whilst in the school. - 5.
+The Duty of Parents